 We are pleased to offer a 53-week hospital-based optometric residency at the University of Chicago providing advanced clinical training in ocular disease diagnosis and management.
 This residency involves a unique opportunity to train in a collaborative optometry/ophthalmology clinical setting.
-The resident will learn the intricacies of systemic based eye care and the importance of communication among medical specialties.
+The resident will learn the intricacies of systemic based eye care and the importance of communication and co-management with different medical specialties.
 Clinical experience will include adult and pediatric ocular disease, consult/urgent care, and rotations with ophthalmology sub-specialists.
 Additional education will be provided through weekly grand rounds, didactic lectures, symposiums, and journal clubs.